Robert McCrindle: Parliamentary career

 McCrindle was pro-European and to the left of centre on social policy issues.
 He was a regular rebel on such issues as the uprating of child benefit and NHS charges.
 Despite this he was a loyal Tory, and Margaret Thatcher arranged for him to be knighted in 1990, shortly before she left office.
 For seven days he was a Parliamentary Private Secretary to Mark Carlisle, a Home Office minister in the last days of the Heath government of 1974, but otherwise spent his career as a back-bencher.

-McCrindle was an insurance broker, he was an associate of the Chartered Insurance Institute and a parliamentary consultant to the insurance industry, and had a keen interest in pensions reform.
+An insurance broker by trade, McCrindle was an associate of the Chartered Insurance Institute and a parliamentary consultant to the insurance industry, and had a keen interest in pensions reform.

 He held a wide range of business interests, including a directorship of the Hogg Robinson travel agency.

-He also held a number of travel-related consultancies including the British Caledonian and Trust House Forte, and was parliamentary adviser to the British Transport Police Federation.
+He also held a number of travel-related consultancies including British Caledonian and Trust House Forte, and was parliamentary adviser to the British Transport Police Federation.

 As the chairman of the All-Party Parliamentary Aviation Committee from 1980 to 1992, McCrindle was involved in the aftermath of the Lockerbie disaster appearing on radio and television explaining what he believed should be done to improve the security of airlines after the bombing.